jpmelos/fdintercept/README.md

 Here are the accepted fields:

-- `target`: The target command that needs to be executed.
 - `stdin_log`: Filename of the log file that will record stdin traffic.
 If relative, this is relative to the current working directory.
 Default:
   `stdin.log`.